TranHuynhTanPhat/api_dashboard/README.md

 # api_dashboard

-## Check manual in "backend folder" and "frontend folder"
+## Check intruction in "backend folder" and "frontend folder"